Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Basics of gravitational lensing

 As we can see, magnification goes to infinity at certain points in the image plane depending on the~$(\kappa, \gamma)$ values.
 Such points form smooth closed curves in the image plane known as critical curves, and the corresponding closed curves (not necessarily smooth) in the source plane are known as caustics.
 The total magnification of a point source is given by,

 where~$n$ is the total number of images.
-In our current work, since we investigate lensing of extended \HI sources, the resulting magnification is given by the weighted average over the source area,
+In our current work, since we investigate lensing of extended \HI sources, the resulting magnification is given by the surface brightness weighted mean over the source area ~\citep[e.g., see chapter~7 in][]{1992grle.book.....S},

 where~$I(\pmb{\eta})$ is the source brightness profile.
 As we pixelate our sources, we use the above approximation for the corresponding magnification estimations.